 Some of the most critical events in pharmaceutical freeze drying analysis are glass transitions, both dry state (Tg) and frozen state (Tg’).
 These apply to amorphous sample components, and are thermodynamically reversible changes that result in a shift in the specific heat capacity of the sample.
 These indicate a reorientation between amorphous and crystalline regimes and are often highly influential on a number of characteristics of the sample structure.
 The glass transitions are also visible as a change in the gradient of the DSC trace.

-• Characterisation the thermal behavior of solutions prior to freeze drying to determine critical process parameters
+• Characterisation the thermal behaviour of solutions prior to freeze drying to determine critical process parameters

-• Determine the melting behavior of complex organic materials, both temperatures and enthalpies of melting and can be used to determine purity of a material.
+• Determine the melting behaviour of complex organic materials, both temperatures and enthalpies of melting and can be used to determine purity of a material.

 • Determine the thermal stability of a material and predict ideal storage conditions

 • Quantification of amorphous and crystalline content of a material

 Through the DSC analysis, our service measures the glass transitions, crystallisation and melting events.
 From a temperature control range of -180°C to +450°C, this enables a wide variety of experiments and applications with a standard 2L liquid nitrogen dewar providing cooling for several hours.
 Our analysis is highly sensitive allowing for the study of thermal transitions at low heating rates, or with small sample sizes, with no loss of sensitivity.